-Future assumed policy benefit increases on preneed life insurance issued prior to 2009 ranged from 1.0% to 7.0% in 2012 and 2011.
+Future assumed policy benefit increases on preneed life insurance issued prior to 2009 ranged from 1.0% to 7.0% in 2013 and 2012.
 Some policies have future policy benefit increases, which are guaranteed or tied to equal some measure of inflation.
-The inflation assumption for most of these inflation-linked benefits was 3.0% in both 2012 and 2011 with the exception of most policies issued in 2005 through 2007 where the assumption was 2.3%.
-Future policy benefit increases for business issued in 2012 are based on current assumptions.
+The inflation assumption for most of these inflation-linked benefits was 3.0% in both 2013 and 2012 with the exception of most policies issued in 2005 through 2007 where the assumption was 2.3%.
+Future policy benefit increases for business issued in 2013 are based on current assumptions.

-The reserves for annuities issued by the independent division are based on assumed interest rates credited on deferred annuities, which vary by year of issue, and ranged from 1.5% to 5.5% in 2012 and 2011.
+The reserves for annuities issued by the independent division are based on assumed interest rates credited on deferred annuities, which vary by year of issue, and ranged from 1.0% to 5.5% in 2013 and 2012.
 Withdrawal charges, if any, generally range from 7.0% to 0.0% and grade to zero over a period of seven years for business issued in the U.S. Canadian annuity products have a surrender charge that varies by product series and premium paying period.

-Preneed Business-AMLIC Division
+PreNeed Business-AMLIC Division

 Interest and discount rates for preneed life insurance issued or acquired after September 2000 and prior to 2009 vary by year of issuance and are based on pricing assumptions and modified to allow for provisions for adverse deviation.
-For preneed life insurance with discretionary death benefit growth issued after 2008, interest and discount rates are based on product nonforfeiture rates and current assumptions without provisions for adverse deviation.
-Discount rates for 2012 and 2011 issues ranged from 4.0% to 5.0%.
-Preneed insurance issued prior to October 2000 and all traditional life insurance issued by the AMLIC division use discount rates, which vary by issue year and product, ranging from 0.0% to 7.5% in 2012 and 2011.
+For preneed life insurance with discretionary death benefit growth issued after 2008, interest and discount rates are based on current assumptions without provisions for adverse deviation.
+Discount rates for 2013 and 2012 issues ranged from 1.5% to 5.0%.
+Preneed insurance issued prior to October 2000 and all traditional life insurance issued by the AMLIC division use discount rates, which vary by issue year and product, ranging from 0.0% to 7.5% in 2013 and 2012.